 In the afternoon, I take the Nocturnal Preserve Tour to the Ann & Sandy Cross Conservation Area south of Calgary.
 This is a RASC-recognized nocturnal preserve, which supports the notion that pristine night skies are not only good for humans, but all creatures on this Earth.
 We all depend on darkness to restore our health while we sleep, which helps all lifeforms prosper, not just those that are active at night.

-We walked part of their extensive property to appreciate the varied ecosystems found in what is now mainly the farmland of southern Alberta.
+We walk part of their extensive property to appreciate the varied ecosystems found in what is now mainly the farmland of southern Alberta.
 Grass suitable for grazing cattle displaces the native grasses, which disrupts the ecology in the area, but remediation is possible.

-After dinner, out Plaskett Medal Award Lecture is “Dicke’s Superrradiance in Astrophysics” by Dr. Fereshteh Rajabi, Postdoctoral Fellow in the Institute for Quantum Computing at the University of Waterloo.
+After dinner, the Plaskett Medal Award Lecture is “Dicke’s Superrradiance in Astrophysics” by Dr. Fereshteh Rajabi, Postdoctoral Fellow in the Institute for Quantum Computing at the University of Waterloo.
 Dr. Rajabi gets into quantum mechanics and masers, and how they cause celestial objects to emit previously-unexplained bursts of intense radiation.
-I’m always happy to see such smart people working to understand our universe better, despite me not fully appreciating what they are describing!
+I’m always happy to see such smart people working to understand our universe better, despite me not always fully appreciating what they are describing!